ascend4/ascend4/models/johnpye/dyn/README.md

 3. set the integration end time / number of reporting steps if desired
 4. click `Integ`

-The example models set `obs_id` on key variables, so the integrator reporter has something useful to show immediately after integration.
+The example models set `obs_id` on key real variables, so the integrator reporter has something useful to show immediately after integration.
+The selector-based examples also define default `OBSERVE` lists so `./a4 run --integrate ...` includes the current selector state in the CLI table output.

 ## Examples